dashkite/dashkite.com/src/content/products.md

 ### Project: Mistral

-Codename Mistral is blogging without the cruft.
+Blogging without the nonsense.
 Quickly setup a clean, focused blogging site to get your ideas out there.
 Pages look great on desktop and mobile, and generate appealing link previews when shared out on the Web.

+### Project: Jet Stream

+An RSS/Atom reader for the rest of us.
+One of the best kept secrets of the Web, content syndication is still alive and well.
+Why wait for a post on social media when you can get information right from the source?
+From the biggest media sites to the smallest blog, we deliver it to you in a convenient, familiar format.

 [1]: /legal/privacy-policy
 [2]: /legal-information